Portuguese Timor: Early twentieth century

 At the beginning of the twentieth century, a faltering home economy prompted the Portuguese to extract greater wealth from its colonies, resulting in increased resistance to Portuguese rule in Portuguese Timor.
 A 1904 treaty with the Dutch removed some enclaves, with Maucatar being ceded to Portugal and Noimuti being ceded to the Netherlands.

 José Celestino da Silva returned to Portugal in 1908.
 Governor Filomeno da Câmara de Melo Cabral, who arrived in 1910, increased the head tax to 2.5 patacas, instead of just 1, prompting some to leave to Dutch-controlled territory.
 Failure to pay the tax often led individuals to indentured labour on coffee plantations, or service to richer individuals who paid the tax on their behalf.
 A census was begun annually to facilitate tax collection, initially counting just men of taxable age, and later collecting age and sex data.
 The 1910 overthrowing of the Portuguese Monarchy was announced in Dili three weeks after the event.
 This republicanism concerned local rulers, adding to existing tensions over new and higher taxes.
 Separate uprisings began throughout the island, which were eventually defeated by colonial forces and local allies.
 To defeat this revolt Portugal brought in troops from the Portuguese colonies of Mozambique and Macau, and the war saw the deaths of 3,000 Portuguese Timorese.
+The remaining power of the kings further diminished after the 5 October 1910 revolution, especially as many Timorese kings were monarchist sympathisers.
+The kings were reduced to operating Administrative posts on behalf of the Portuguese.